 Finally, because it is focused on safety and alignment and the pace is comfortable, Anusara yoga is an excellent style for beginners.

-Takeaway what is Anusara yoga
+Takeaway on Anusara yoga

 Anusara yoga certainly has an interesting past!
 But putting its controversial history aside, it's actually a beautiful style of yoga.